 Dr. Sussex was Medical Officer of Health and a District Coroner.
-He served as a village trustee for 5 years.
+He served as a Village Trustee for 5 years.
 Dr. Sussex was a Master of Masonic Lodge #390 in 1962.
-He was a member of the Canadian Medical Association and the Ontario Medical Association, and he was president of the Kent County Medical Society in 1964.
-Mrs. Sussex assisted Dr. Sussex in his medical office.
+He was a member of the Canadian Medical Association and the Ontario Medical Association, and he was President of the Kent County Medical Society in 1964.
+Mrs. Sussex assisted Dr. Sussex in the office of his medical practice.

 Dr. and Mrs. Sussex enjoyed spending time with their family by the campfire at their cottage in Rondeau.
 Dr. Sussex was an avid reader.